RichardHooijmaijers/R3port/README.md

-# Rreport
+# Rout
-The Rreport package is developed to easily create pdf or html reports including tables, listings and plots created in R
+The Rout package is developed to easily create pdf or html reports including tables, listings and plots created in R